 - Comply with all other applicable University policies, State and Federal laws, including for example: copyright law as discussed by the US Copyright Office and UW Madison Copyright Infringement Policy, and the student code of conduct.

 - Protect access credentials.
 If user credentials are compromised, whether caused by the user or not, the service provider reserves the right to disable the credentials and require the user to obtain new uncompromised credentials.

 UW-Madison Google Workspace is available only to UW-Madison students, faculty and staff with an active NetID.
 Authorized users are subject to the following additional requirements:

 - Maintain the integrity of your data files, including performing regular back-ups.
 Do not rely on Google or UW-Madison to back-up your data.
 UW-Madison is not responsible for lost data.

 - Comply with campus policies regarding UW-Madison's intellectual property.

 - Exercise caution when sharing documents with non-UW-Madison users.
-UW-Madison Google Apps is covered by the Google Apps for Education terms of service, which states that Google asserts no ownership or use rights; however, non-UW-Madison users may be subject to different Terms of Service.
+UW-Madison Google Workspace is covered by the Google Apps for Education terms of service, which states that Google asserts no ownership or use rights; however, non-UW-Madison users may be subject to different Terms of Service.
 UW-Madison users, therefore, should know: 1) who they are sharing their intellectual property (IP) with and 2) be confident that these users will safeguard the IP.